Colonial navies of Australia: Queensland

 The depression of the 1890s ruled out any further thoughts of expansion and greatly curtailed operations.
 Most of the vessels were placed in reserve only to be reactivated for annual training at Easter.
 Despite this, most went on to have long careers in both naval and private hands past World War II.
 The wrecks of many can still be seen around Moreton Bay today.

 The Queensland Maritime Defence Force was not without controversy and difficulties.
 In October 1888, after a disagreement with the Queensland Government over conditions of service, Captain Henry Townley Wright, RN, commanding officer of Gayundah, was ordered to hand over to his second-in-command, Francis Pringle Taylor.
 Wright's response was to place his subordinate under arrest.
 He then coaled and provisioned the ship and threatened to sail her to Sydney.
 The Queensland Government ordered a police squad to relieve Captain Wright of his command.
 During the incident Captain Wright enquired from his gunner as to the best line of fire for his guns to hit Queensland Parliament House.
 The situation was eventually resolved.
 Of interest is the fact that, as Captain Wright had insisted, although Gayundah was the property of the Queensland government, it had, by Admiralty Warrant been accepted into Royal Navy service and thus as her captain he was only answerable to Rear-Admiral Fairfax the commander-in-chief of the Australian Station.

 The 1893 Brisbane flood ripped Paluma from her moorings and left her well above the high-water mark in the nearby Brisbane Botanic Gardens.
 As locals considered how to return one of the colony's most powerful and most expensive assets to the Brisbane River another major flood just two weeks later refloated the gunboat and she was pulled clear.

-Whilst these incidents may have been a source of mirth for those in the southern colonies it is important to note that Queensland officers went on to provide the backbone of the Commonwealth Naval Forces.
+Whilst these incidents may have been a source of mirth for those in the southern colonies, Queensland officers went on to provide the backbone of the Commonwealth Naval Forces.
 In 1904, when a permanent Naval Board was established, it was Captain William Rooke Creswell of Queensland and previously South Australia who was appointed as the Director of the Commonwealth Naval Forces and First Naval Member.
 At this time, 49% of the new force's officers had served with the Queensland Maritime Defence Force.

 The Queensland Marine Defence Force was the only Australian colonial navy not to be involved in a foreign conflict.